Totoro online store :

 But beware of lacquerware!
 In many shops and on many online stores, lacquerware refers to a category of dishes that was traditionally in lacquer but that is nowadays in plastic.
 So if you are looking for real lacquer, pay close attention to the features.
 If there aren’t any, don’t buy and find a Japanese shop where all is clearly described.
 On Akazuki.com, we are always clear on the materials, even detailing when possible the kind of plastic used.

-Traditionally, Japanese tableware comes in many shapes and many sizes.
-From the tiny plate for condiments to the big bowl for ramen, you can find also strangely shaped dishes.
+Traditionally, Japanese tableware and dinnerware comes in many shapes and many sizes.
+From the tiny plate for condiments to the big Japanese bowls for ramen, you can find also strangely shaped dishes.
 Just have a look at our catalog and check it out.

 The Japanese meal is very different than the western one.
 In Japan, there is no specific order.
 Forget about entrees, appetizers, main dishes… Everything is on the table to eat at the same time.
 Japanese use mainly small dishes to eat.
 If you see a big size plate, it is usually used here as a serving dish.

 Usually, Japanese share a dish and help themselves on a small plate or bowl with their chopsticks.

 Lacquer ware bowls are usually for small Japanese soups like miso soup or to put a sauce in which you dip soba.
 The ceramic chawan bowls are for rice or rice-based dishes like the don.
 You will always see on a Japanese table a small plate that fits in the palm of your hand that is used for condiments, soy sauce, etc. The regular “eating” plate size is about as long as your hand (regular size) and can be flat or curvy/bend like a short bowl.
 Bigger plates from all sizes and shapes are used to serve food and are placed in the center.